Dr. Dolittle (franchise): Doctor Dolittle (1967)

+Eddie Murphy/Kyla Pratt film series

 Dr. Dolittle (1998)

 An American surgeon, Dr. John Dolittle begins to remember his childhood abilities of communicating with animals following a mild fender bender.
 He first questions his sanity after hitting his head in the accident, while eventually remembering the extent of his gifts.
 This re-found talent quickly triggers a series of events, when Dolittle finds himself overwhelmed with animals that seek out his help, including: an alcoholic monkey, injured fowl, and a severely depressed tiger on the verge of suicidal tendencies.
 When his peculiar behavior is observed by others including his wife Lisa, Dolittle finds himself admitted to a psychiatric hospital.
 Believing his abilities are a hindrance to his practice, and his family life, Dolittle decides to go back to work as a respected surgeon.
 In doing so, he realizes that his relationship with his youngest daughter has become strained.
 Dolittle decides to again help his animal friends, and tells his daughter that she can do and be anything that she wants to.
 Together, he and Lucky set out to help the unstable tiger.
 Stealing the feline from the circus for an emergency operation, Dolittle's actions again attract the attention and scrutiny of his peers.
 John's father Archer, reveals to Lisa that his son's professed ability to talk to animals is real and has been since the latter was a child.
 Lisa decides to support her husband and with her support, Dolittle successfully removes the cause of the tiger's pain and mental distress.
 Following the experience, John decides to be a surgeon and a veterinary physician so that he can continue to serve as the voice of, and care for the animals.